md-y/3354-splitsquad/Implementation/README.md

 - Create a Postgres server using [PgAdmin 4](https://www.postgresql.org/download/), or have a Postgres server available for connection
   - Remember the username and password of the admin user, you'll need it later
   - Create a database separate from the default one and remember the name.
 All of its options can be default.
-- Run `npx prisma migrate dev` to setup the database schema in the Postgres database.
-  - If it asks for a migration name, input any text
 - Create a text file named `.env` at the root of this directory
 - Add the following lines based on the example below:
   - Substitute `USERNAME` with your admin username from PgAdmin 4